Research and Simulation of Heat Treatment of Steel Elements of Metal Molds for Semi-Dry Vibrocompression

 References

-11. H. J. M. Geijselaers, Numerical Simulation of Stresses due to Solid State Transformations: The Simulation of Laser Hardening, PhD dissertation, University of Twente, Enschede, The Netherlands, 2003.
-ISBN 90-365-1962-4.
+11. H. J. M. Geijselaers, Numerical Simulation of Stresses due to Solid State Transformations: The Simulation of Laser Hardening.
+PhD Thesis, University of Twente, Enschede, Netherlands, 2003.

 Published